 Quinn said she was 'fine' a lot these days.
 Rachel wondered if she was the only person who could see that, while Quinn would be okay with the aid of consistent involvement in her daughter's life, it was killing her that she wasn't going to be able to see Beth every day.
 She wouldn't be the one to teach her the alphabet, or see her first steps, hear her first word.
 The Shaws promised to videotape every moment Quinn and Noah missed, but it wouldn't be the same, and both Quinn and Rachel knew it.
 Beth was a part of Quinn's life now, and it was absolutely going to crush her to give her up, even to people she was as fond of as the Shaws.

 Quinn had been watching the exchange from the doorway, and she was wiping her eyes furiously when Rachel noticed her.
-The brunette had tried to comfort her girlfriend, but the blonde had merely handed her the bottle of milk and disappeared for a good ten minutes before coming back as composed as ever.
+Rachel had tried to comfort her girlfriend, but Quinn had merely handed her the bottle of milk and disappeared for a good ten minutes before coming back as composed as ever.

 But then, cheerleading also made Quinn happy.
 Rachel didn't really understand her love for the dangerous sport, other than the power and popularity it guaranteed its members, but she could respect it.
 And she certainly didn't want to be the only reason Quinn wasn't on the squad.
 She never wanted to be the reason Quinn was unhappy.